Milwaukee, Wisconsin Personal Injury Lawyer

 Of course, there will be times when a truck accident is unavoidable.
 You can never control the actions of other drivers, and you never know when a defective vehicle will prevent you or the truck driver from safely operating the vehicle.
 Therefore, it is important to know what to do if you are involved in a truck accident.

 - Always have a police officer come to the accident scene and fill out a report.
 If the truck driver is at fault, it will most likely be documented on the police report.
-This will be very important when you seek compensation for your damages.
+This accident report will be very important when you seek compensation for your damages.

 - Never admit fault without consulting a lawyer first.
 Even if you think you caused the accident, admitting this to the other driver, the insurance company, or the police can jeopardize your compensation.